What makes a Gorilla Tracking Safari Expensive?

 Straight Talk from a Gorilla Tour Operator: A Realistic Look at the cost of a Gorilla Safari in Uganda

-In fact, if anything, they regret not booking two gorilla Treks or the more time with a family on the longer Gorilla Habituation Experience.
+They regret not booking two gorilla Treks or more time with a family on the longer Gorilla Habituation Experience.

 Why is a Gorilla Trekking Safari So Expensive?
 Let us follow the Money.